Kirushikesh/a2a-deep-research/README.md

 ## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request
+Contributions to improve this project are welcome.
+Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the terms of the LICENSE file.
+This project is licensed under the MIT License file for details.

 ## Acknowledgments